-The proposed MCCR includes a Special Use Setback that is based on the State's Alcoholic Beverage Control setbacks from youth oriented and community facilities (e.g., 1,000 feet from schools).
-The County's proposed setback mirrors the State's requirements and will apply to all types of cannabis cultivation sites including outdoor, indoor with artificial light, and mixed-light.
+The proposed MCCR includes a Special Use Setback from youth oriented and community facilities (e.g., 1,000 feet from schools).
+The County's proposed will apply to all types of cannabis cultivation sites including outdoor, indoor with artificial light, and mixed-light.
 Although the 1,000 foot buffer falls just short of one-quarter-mile from a school, the cultivation activities would not routinely involve emitting hazardous-or acutely hazardous-materials, substances, or waste.